sage-code/maj/alphabet.md

 **Modified: K**

 Letter "k" is used to avoid double "c".
 Therefore "cc" is written "kc".
-For word creation, we prefer using "k" for interrogative prepositions: {ka, ke, ki, ko, ku}.
+This letter is similar to "g" (plosive-valear) but  is not trilled.
+It may be pronounced like "c" in Eng: "culture" or "k" in Eng:"karate".

+Some Maj words starting with "k":

 * ka = "not?"
 * ke = "what?"
 * ki = "who?"

-Special uses of "K":
+Special uses of "K" in science:

 * Kg = Kilogram (metric unit);
 * K  = Potassium element;